 Fillings can range from any type of meat mixed with sauce and lettuce for garnish.
 People around the world love tacos for their diversity.

-21. Tabbouleh
+24. Tabbouleh

 Tabbouleh is a type of salad full of chopped-up parsley mixed with onion, bulgur, tomato, and mint.
-The strong fragrance of parsley is the highlight of the salad but could be challenging for people who hate parsley.
+The strong fragrance of parsley is the highlight of the salad but it could be challenging for people who hate parsley.

 You will encounter this dish in the Mediterranean region and other Arabian countries.
 Normally, tabbouleh will be mixed with olive oil, lemon juice, and salt for a flavorful salad mixture.

-22. Tempeh
+25. Tempeh

 Compared to tofu, tempeh is considered a much healthier option.
-This traditional Indonesian treat is made by adding a fungus called Rhizopus oryzae to soybeans to kick start the fermentation process.
+This traditional Indonesian treat is made by adding a fungus called Rhizopus oryzae to soybeans to kick-start the fermentation process.

 Thanks to its texture, vegetarians can use tempeh as a reliable substitution for meat.

-23. Tempura
+26. Tempura

 Tempura, a general term for fried dishes, is a staple in the Japanese art of cooking.
 Most commonly, seafood and vegetables will be covered in egg wash and flour to create a unique crunchy texture.